MirageNet/Mirage/doc/docs/guides/callbacks/network-behaviour.md

 - OnStopAuthority
     - called when authority is taken from the object (eg local player is replaced but not destroyed)
 - OnStopClient
-    - called when object is destroyed on client by the `ObjectDestroyMessage` or `ObjectHideMessage` messages
+    - called when an object is destroyed on a client by the `ObjectDestroyMessage` or `ObjectHideMessage` messages

 # Example flows